stuartlynne/fitness_hrv/_posts/2022-06-12-artifacts.md

 > The first threshold is estimated from distribution of successive RR-interval differences and
 > the second one is estimated from distribution of differences between individual RR-intervals and median RR interval.

+## Correction of artifacts

+This is a summary, please refer to the Lipponen paper, section *2.2 Correction of erroneous heartbeats*.
 The paper also provides guidance on correction of erroneous heartbeats:

 > ... the decision algorithm for detecting real artefacts and removing extra detections.